stnolting/neorv32/README.md

 :recycle: Looking for an **all-Verilog** version?
 Have a look at [neorv32-verilog](https://github.com/stnolting/neorv32-verilog).

-:books: For detailed information take a look at the [NEORV32 online documentation](https://stnolting.github.io/neorv32/).
+:books: For detailed information see the [NEORV32 online documentation](https://stnolting.github.io/neorv32/).
-The latest _PDF_ versions can be found [here](https://github.com/stnolting/neorv32/releases/tag/nightly).

 :label: The project's change log is available in [`CHANGELOG.md`](https://github.com/stnolting/neorv32/blob/main/CHANGELOG.md).
-To see the changes between _official releases_ visit the project's [release page](https://github.com/stnolting/neorv32/releases).

 :package: [Exemplary setups](https://github.com/stnolting/neorv32-setups) targeting various FPGA boards and toolchains to get you started.
 Also check out the list of